Educator Resources

 Recent Projects:

-• Facilitating staff development the program prior to the start of the school year at a Washington Heights preschool.
+• Facilitating staff development prior to the start of the school year at a Washington Heights preschool.

-• Coaching teachers of grades 1-4 to support literacy instruction in a Brooklyn Jewish day school.
+• Coaching teachers of grades 1-4 to support literacy instruction in a Jewish day school in Brooklyn.

-• Expanding the capacity of math teachers of grades 3 through 8 in a public school in Manhattan.
+• Expanding the capacity of math teachers of grades 3 through 8 at a public school in Manhattan.

 • Staff development days for 200 Pre-K staff around language acquisition, Funds of Knowledge and family engagement.